dailysandbox/bp-node-nuxt3/README.md

    - **Domain Name**: Enter the domain name you want to use (e.g., `mysite.com`).
    - **Project Name**: Enter the project name.
 This name will be sanitized to replace any non-alphabetic characters with dashes and reduce multiple dashes to a single dash.
-   - **Lucee Admin Password**: Enter a password for the Lucee admin interface.

 5. **Remove Template Files (Optional)**: